 © 2023 MARVEL

-Stephen J. “Steve” Ditko was born in 1927 in Pennsylvania.
-He studied under Jerry Robinson at the Cartoonists and Illustrators School in New York City and began working at Atlas Comics, the precursor of Marvel Comics, in the mid 1950s.
-He made his name as the artist and co-creator, with Stan Lee, of Spider-Man and as creator of Doctor Strange.
-From 1958 to 1967 Ditko shared a studio with Eric Stanton and it is believed the two contributed to each others artworks, notably Eric Stanton’s On a Kinky Hook and Sweeter Gwen.
+Steve Ditko was born in 1927 in Pennsylvania.
+He studied under Jerry Robinson at the Cartoonists and Illustrators School in New York and began working at Atlas Comics, the precursor to Marvel Comics, in the mid-1950s.
+He made his name as the artist and cocreator, with Stan Lee, of Spider-Man and as creator of Doctor Strange, securing his legacy as a consummate storyteller and a key figure of the Marvel Age.

-Stan Lee (1922–2018) is known to millions as the man whose super heroes propelled Marvel to its preeminent position in the comic book industry.
+Stan Lee (1922–2018) is known to millions as the man whose super heroes propelled Marvel to preeminence in the comic book industry.
 His co-creations include Spider-Man, the Incredible Hulk, X-Men, the Fantastic Four, Iron Man, and hundreds of others.
 While the Chairman Emeritus of Marvel, he was also the Chief Creative Officer of POW!
-Entertainment, where he created numerous new characters and stories in areas including publishing, film, TV reality, stage, documentary, and multimedia.
+Entertainment, where he created numerous new characters and stories in areas including publishing, film, TV, and documentary.

 Over the last four decades, Jonathan Ross has risen to fame as one of Britain’s most popular television and radio hosts.
-He debuted on The Last Resort with Jonathan Ross in 1987 and hosted his first of many ceremonies of the British Comedy Awards in 1991.
 He fronted the BBC One review series Film… for 12 years, and the talk show Friday Night with Jonathan Ross, after which he moved to Saturday nights with The Jonathan Ross Show on ITV.
 His documentary film In Search of Steve Ditko proved his comic connoisseur credentials with an insightful and passionate survey of the Spider-Man cocreator.

 The Marvel Comics Library has earned well-deserved raves from comic collecting diehards for combining an old school comic book reading experience with a luxurious oversized book format, winning the industry’s coveted Eisner Award for Best Publication Design.
 These XXL collectors’ dreams, close in size to the original artwork, feature comics sourced from collecting greats Shelton Drum and Bob Bretall.
 Rather than recolor the original artwork (as has been done in previous decades’ reprints of classic comics), TASCHEN has attempted to create an ideal representation of these books as they were produced at the time of publication.
 The most pristine pedigreed comics have been cracked open and photographed for reproduction in close collaboration with Marvel and the Certified Guaranty Company.
 Each page has been photographed as printed more than half a century ago, then digitally remastered using modern retouching techniques to correct problems with the era’s inexpensive, imperfect printing—as if hot off of a world-class 1960s printing press.
 A custom paper stock was exclusively developed for this series to simulate the feel of the original comics.
 The library offers collectors a once-in-a-lifetime opportunity to lay their hands on the world’s most desirable comics.
 Each volume includes an essay by a comic book historian alongside archival photographs, ephemera, and original comic book artwork.